RogerPina2/RogerPina2/README.md

 ### Hellooo! 👋🏾 Welcome to my profile

-My name is Roger, tenho 21 anos e sou de São José dos Campos:
+My name is Roger and ...:

  - 😄 I really like to learn
  - 📊 I'm working with Business Intelligence